kowaluki/praca/README.md

 ## Technologies

-I am using clear PHP code for back-end (front-end i will describe if i will use that - not now).
+I am using clear PHP code (trying use the newest version ,but...
+I don't know exactly, propably 8) for back-end (front-end i will describe if i will use that - not now).

 ## First steps: REST API